-The following requirements are recognised by our suppliers,
+The following requirements are acknowledged by our suppliers,

-- To make the use and consumption of resources in production and use as efficient and sustainable as possible and to give preference to energyefficient and environmentally friendly technologies.
+- to make the use and consumption of resources in production and use as efficient and sustainable as possible and to give preference to energy-efficient and environmentally friendly technologies

-- To use ecologically valuable and unpolluted materials as far as possible
+- to use ecologically valuable and unpolluted materials as far as possible

 - minimise the impact on people and the environment and continuously promote the avoidance and environmentally sound disposal of waste, waste water and other emissions.